-A natural type of distributions of huge object arises by considering random variations of some ideal object.
-Here we assume that we have no access to the ideal object, but do have access to a sample of random variations of the object, and we may be interested both in properties of the ideal object and in properties of the distribution of variations.
+A natural type of distributions over huge objects arises by considering random variations of some ideal objects.
+Here we assume that we have no access to the ideal object, but do have access to a sample of random variations of this object, and we may be interested both in properties of the ideal object and in properties of the distribution of variations.
 In Section 4, we consider three types of such variations, and provide testers for the corresponding properties.

-- 1. Noisy versions of a string, where we bound the noise level.
+1. Noisy versions of a string, where we bound the noise level.

-In this case it is easy to recover bits of the original string, and test that the noisy versions respect the predetermined noise level. - 2.
-Random cyclic-shifts of a string.
+In this case it is easy to recover bits of the original string, and test that the noisy versions respect the predetermined noise level.

+2. Random cyclic-shifts of a string.

-In this case we use a tester of cyclic-shifts (i.e., given two strings the tester checks whether one is a cyclic shift of the other). - 3.
-Random isomorphic copies of a graph represented by its adjacency matrix.
-In this case we use an isomorphism tester.
+In this case we use a tester of cyclic-shifts (i.e., given two strings the tester checks whether one is a cyclic shift of the other).